-Customer Experience Management for Water Utilities provides a practical framework and guidelines for water utilities to become more focused on their customers.
+Customer Experience Management for Water Utilities presents a practical framework for water utilities to become more focussed on their customers.
 This framework is founded on Service-Dominant Logic, a contemporary theory of marketing that explains value creation as a process of co-creation between the customer and the service provider.

-Customer Experience Management for Water Utilities is one of the first books that views urban water supply from a marketing perspective, which gives it a unique perspective on an industry otherwise dominated by technical discussions.
-It is a valuable resource for Water Utility Managers and Regulators, as well as for Marketing Consultants seeking to assist water utilities to become more customer focussed.
+Customer Experience Management for Water Utilities is one of the first books that discusses urban water supply from a marketing perspective.
+This perspective provides a unique insight into an industry which is often dominated by technological concerns.
+This book is a valuable resource for Water Utility Managers and Regulators, as well as for Marketing Consultants seeking to assist water utilities to become more customer focussed.

 Introduction, The Marketing Mix, Value Proposition, Internal Marketing, Customer Experience, Customer Relationships, Conclusions